God, With, Us: Incarnation in Three Soundbites

 - III.
 Jesus' Divine Nature

-Why are the signs so subtle in the New Testament?
+(Why are the signs so subtle in the New Testament?)

-- Surface indicators: One-line "prooftexts."
+- Surface indicators: One-line 'prooftexts' assert it:

-- Raymond E. Brown: John 20:28, Rom 9:5, Heb 1:8, 1 John 5:20, Titus 2:13 + 2 Peter 1:1, John 1:1, John 1:18, John 8:58.
+- Raymond E. Brown lists John 20:28, Rom 9:5, Heb 1:8, 1 John 5:20, Titus 2:13 + 2 Peter 1:1, John 1:1, John 1:18, John 8:58.

 Why so few?

-A role in creation: 1 Cor 8:6, Col 1:16, Heb 1:2, John 1:2-3.
+- ... a role in creation: 1 Cor 8:6, Col 1:16, Heb 1:2, John 1:2-3.

-Sovereignty over creation: Calming the storm (cf. Ps 107:23-31), lordship over the sabbath, walking on water, feeding miracles.
+... sovereignty over creation: calming the storm (cf. Ps 107:23-31), lordship over the sabbath, walking on water, feeding miracles.

-Forgiving and judging: Healing the paralytic, sheep and goats, 2 Cor 5:10.
+... forgiving and judging: Healing the paralytic, sheep and goats, 2 Cor 5:10.

-Central role in salvation: Luke 19:10, "savior" title, healings/exorcisms.
+... the primary role in salvation: Luke 19:10, "savior" title, healings/exorcisms.

-Special relationships with the One who sent him and with the Holy Spirit (so Trinity).
+... special relationships with the One who sent him and with the Holy Spirit (so Trinity).

-Phil 2:5-11 (after Isa 45:22-23), 1 Cor 16:22 (marana tha).
+- in, e.g., Phil 2:5-11 (after Isa 45:22-23) and 1 Cor 16:22 (marana tha).

 - The Councils of Nicea, 325 and Constantinople, 381 respect these convictions by affirming both humanity and divinity.